plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     See ``./bin/python-modernize -l`` for a complete list of fixers and the `Documentation <https://python-modernize.readthedocs.io/en/latest/fixers.html>`_ about them.

-The following commands applies all fixes to the files:
+The following command applies all fixes to the files:

 .. code-block:: shell